 Metzger said there was a commonality among the builder.
 “We love boats, we love the water, and we love using our hands,” he said.

 Tony Davis, owner of Arey’s Pond Boat Yard of Orleans, said, “We’re too small of a community not to get along.”
 He added that the camaraderie is so good that builders will trade or lend employees.

-According to Denton, about 15 builders were at the show, which featured more than 20 boats.
+According to Dayton, about 15 builders were at the show, which featured more than 20 boats.
 Some builders had more than one boat, he said.
 Most were from the Cape, although there was a builder from Maine.

 Crosby brought along three, including a eye-catching workboat called, “The Admiral”.